eonx-com/multitenancy/readme.md

 1. Register `FlowConfigServiceProvider` in your `bootstrap/app.php`

-2. Add an XMLDriver for `CodeFoundation` namespace on your doctrine mapping driver chain.
+2. Add an XMLDriver for `CodeFoundation\FlowConfig` namespace on your doctrine mapping driver chain.
 The driver should load maps from `vendor/code-foundation/flow-config/src/Entity/DoctrineMaps` and look for files with extension `.orm.xml`

 3. Implement `LoyaltyCorp\Multitenancy\Services\FlowConfig\Interfaces\FlowConfigurableInterface` on an entity that wishes to be able to write to flow config.